 \section{introduction}

 The notion of Lie conformal algebra was introduced to provide an axiomatic description of properties of the operator product expansion in conformal field theory in \cite{K}.
-There are many other fields closely related to Lie conformal algebras such as vertex algebras and linearly compact Lie algebras.
+Many other fields are closely related to Lie conformal algebras such as vertex algebras and linearly compact Lie algebras.
 Furthermore, Lie conformal algebra is interpreted as the Lie algebra over a pseudo-tensor category in \cite{BDK}.
 The theory of finite Lie conformal algebras was studied systematically in \cite{DK}.
 In particular, finite simple Lie conformal algebras were classified in \cite{DK}, which turns out to be either the Virasoro Lie conformal algebra or the current Lie conformal algebra of a finite-dimensional simple Lie algebra (up to isomorphism).
 The description of finite irreducible modules for finite simple Lie conformal algebras was given in \cite{CK}.
-Besides, the structure of infinite simple Lie conformal algebra $gc_N$ and its simple subalgebras were extensively studied (see [BKL1],[BKL2],[SY]).
+Besides, the structure of infinite simple Lie conformal algebra $gc_N$ and its simple subalgebras were extensively studied (see [BKL1], [BKL2], [SY]).

-In comparison with the finite case, the classification of infinite simple Lie conformal algebras of finite growth is a challenging problem as stated in \cite{K1}.
-Even the uniformly bounded case was not completed yet.
-Fortunately, there are still some methods to obtain some simple $\mathbb{Z}$-graded Lie conformal algebra.
-Y.Su and X.Yue obtained the Block type Lie conformal algebra from $gc_1$ in \cite{SY}.
+Compared with the finite case, the classification of infinite simple Lie conformal algebras of finite growth is a challenging problem as stated in \cite{K1}.
+Even the uniformly bounded case has not yet been completed.
+Fortunately, some methods still exist to obtain some simple $\mathbb{Z}$-graded Lie conformal algebras.
+Y. Su and X. Yue obtained the Block type Lie conformal algebra from $gc_1$ in \cite{SY}.
 X. Xu established the relation between the quadratic Lie conformal algebras and Gel'fand-Dorman algebras in \cite{X}.
-Further, Y. Hong and Z.Wu studied the simplicity between these two kinds of algebras in \cite{HW}, from which two simple $\mathbb{Z}$-graded Lie conformal algebras $CL_1(s)$ and $CL_2(b,s)$ can be found.
+Further, Y. Hong and Z. Wu studied the simplicity between these two kinds of algebras in \cite{HW}, from which two simple $\mathbb{Z}$-graded Lie conformal algebras $CL_1(s)$ and $CL_2(b,s)$ can be found.